 Fair Practices Office

-- Delays in decision-making, communication, payment, etc.
+- Delays in decision making, communication, payment, etc.

-- Written and verbal communication
+- Concerns about written and verbal communication.

 - Staff conduct